 Al Gardiner, Ph.D.

-In his over thirty nine years of experience in education, Al has been a classroom teacher, school counselor, school administrator and Superintendent of Schools in the Kelsey school Division.
-During his tenure with the Kelsey School Division, Al was an instructor at Keewatin Community College’s Applied Counselling Programme.
-In January 2008, Al became the Dean of Education of the University College of the North’s nascent Kenanow Bachelor of Education program and related programs in the Faculty of Education.
-After over five years as the Dean of Education at University College of the North, Al stepped down from his position as dean and accepted a position as a professor in the Kenanow Bachelor of Education programme, and held that position until June, 2015.
-Al is currently a research team member of the Vital Outcomes Indicator for Community Engagement, a Social Sciences and Humanities Research Council funded project.
-VOICE project link: www.voiceresearchproject.ca/
+Al Gardiner has over thirty years of experience in education.
+Al has been a classroom teacher, school counselor, school administrator and a superintendent of schools.
+Al was an instructor in the Applied Counselling Programme at Keewatin Community College.
+Al had been employed as Dean of Education in the Faculty of Education at University College of the North.
+Al was also research team member of the Vital Outcomes Indicator for Community Engagement, a Social Sciences and Humanities Research Council (SSHRC) funded project, VOICE project link: www.voiceresearchproject.ca/